rwth-iat/rte/README.md

 ### Cross Compiling

-Cross compilation is possible and tested on Linux, especially using `arm-linux-gnueabihf-gcc` to target Raspberri Pi and similar platforms or using `x86_64-w64-mingw32-cpp` to target Windows systems.
+Cross compilation is possible and tested on Linux, especially using `arm-linux-gnueabihf-gcc` to target Raspberry Pi and similar platforms or using `x86_64-w64-mingw32-cpp` to target Windows systems.
 CMake toolchain files for those target platforms are provided in the repository.
 However, cross compilation requires additional steps to make the code generation tool available on the host platform before starting the build: